|

 Tank setup: This species comes mainly from rivers so a current is favorable, lots of plants and floating plants.

-Minimum number in tank: 5 or more are recommended, due to the fin nipping, if kept in groups of 5 or more they tend to pick and play with each other.
+Minimum number in tank: 5 or more are recommended, due to the fin nipping, if kept in groups of 5 or more they tend to

 Water parameters